1. Resource Library

 The PCI DSS, which the PCI SSC updates every three years, includes four levels of compliance, which are defined by factors such as a merchant’s volume of credit card transactions and its data security record.
 While PCI DSS compliance is not federal law in the US, any payment processor you work with should be in compliance with these rules.

-How does payment tokenization reduce “PCI scope”?
+How does credit card tokenization reduce “PCI scope”?

 Credit card tokenization is a central component of compliance with PCI DSS.
 This is because tokenization reduces a company’s “PCI scope,” which is how the industry refers to all the people, processes, and technologies that store, process, or transmit credit card information.